cxcarvaj/shopping-cart/README.md

 # Challenge

-Ecommerce UI:
+1. Ecommerce UI:

-- ✅ Displays a list of products coming from a JSON
+- ✅ Displays a list of products coming from a JSON.
-- ✅ Add a filter by category
+- ✅ Add a filter by category.
-- ✅ Add a filter by price
+- ✅ Add a filter by price.

-Make use of useContext to avoid passing unnecessary props.
+- ✅ Make use of useContext to avoid passing unnecessary props.

-Cart:
+2. Shopping Cart:

 - [] Make it possible to add products to a cart.
 - [] Make it possible to remove products from the cart.